 Course code: C031802 / Q031803

-Pearson BTEC Level 3 Extended Diploma in Travel and Tourism
+Pearson BTEC Level 3 National Foundation Diploma/Extended Diploma in Travel and Tourism

-You’ll need 5 GCSEs at grade 9–4 (A*–C), including English Language and maths – both of these must be grade 9–4 (A*–C) or Functional Skills Level 2 in English and maths, or a relevant Level 2 vocational qualification with English and maths GCSE grades 9–4 (A*–C).
+You’ll need 5 GCSEs at grade 9–4 (A*–C), including both English and Maths or Functional Skills Level 2 in English and Maths, or a relevant Level 2 vocational qualification with English and Maths GCSE grades 9–4 (A*–C).

 You will be asked to take part in an externally set scenario-based assessment alongside practical and written assignments.

 Choose to follow with further studies at Nottingham College on to the Level 3 National/Extended Diploma in Travel and Tourism, then a foundation degree in tourism management.
 You could also pursue a career as an event organiser, travel agent or travel the world by gaining employment on a cruise ship.

 Students aged 16-18 don't have to pay tuition fees.

 If you are aged 19 or over you may still be eligible for funding.
 Check out our Financial Help pages to find out more!